coccoinomane/web3cli/README.md

 # Features

-- Interact with Ethereum-compatible chains via your terminal
+- Interact with Ethereum and EVM-compatible chains via your terminal
 - Bypass sluggish and potentially compromised frontends
 - No configuration needed
 - Label addresses, tokens and contracts for ease of use
 - Use as many signers as you wish
 - Concatenate commands to build powerful scripts
+- Transfer tokens via their ticker
 - Thoroughly tested using [*brownie*](https://github.com/eth-brownie/brownie/)'s testing framework

 Soon:

-- Transfer tokens via their ticker
 - Swap with Uniswap, TraderJoe, PancakeSwap, etc
 - Claim and reinvest yield from DeFi protocols
 - Set up scheduled buys and sells (DCA)